The Challenges and Opportunities of Pediatric Dosage Form Development: Part 1 - Program Design and Formulation Development

-- Drug-related factors such as dose, solubility, particle size, taste and palatability
+- Drug-related factors such as dose, solubility, particle size, taste, and palatability

-- Formulation-related factors including stability/shelf-life requirements, preservative systems, pH and excipient selection for the target age group
+- Formulation-related factors including stability/shelf-life requirements, preservative systems, pH, and excipient selection for the target age group

-- Patient-related factors such as age range, delivery route, administration methods, co-administration with foodstuffs and container closure systems
+- Patient-related factors such as age range, delivery route, administration methods, co-administration with foodstuffs, and container closure systems

-- Clinical and regulatory factors including dose extrapolation from adult clinical data, posology and target pharmacokinetic (PK) profile
+- Clinical and regulatory factors including dose extrapolation from adult clinical data, posology, and target pharmacokinetic (PK) profile

 The next stage is to conduct formulation studies to develop dosage forms in line with the TPP.
-Liquid dosage forms (solutions or suspensions) can offer flexibility of dosing across the target age groups from neonates through to adolescents by adjusting the volume delivered.
-A liquid dosage form can be manufactured as a ready-to-use, bulk formulation or as powder for reconstitution with a shorter in-use shelf life.
+Liquid dosage forms (solutions or suspensions) can offer flexibility in dosing across the target age groups from neonates through to adolescents by adjusting the volume delivered.
+A liquid dosage form can be manufactured as a ready-to-use, bulk formulation or as a powder for reconstitution with a shorter in-use shelf life.

 Mini tablets also offer dose flexibility and are suitable across a wide age range.
 As interest in mini tablets has grown, their acceptability in younger patients, including neonates, has been demonstrated when co-administered with soft foods or a beveragef.

 Other common formats for pediatric patients include powder-based systems such as granules and multiparticulates, often co-administered with food, and portable dose formats such as chewable tablets and orodispersible tablets/mini tablets which can be administered without water.